top of page

 Research

-My primary fields of interest are Behavioral and Experimental Economics, but I also have a background in Public, Development, and Macroeconomics as well as Finance.
-I currently study meaningful work and workfare effects.
+My primary fields of interest are Behavioral, Experimental, and Development Economics, but I also have a background in Public and Macroeconomics.
+I currently study meaningful work, workfare effects, and work signaling.

 Publications: